vandalton/BertaAndButterflies/DIARY.md

 # 2024-05-31 - Day #092

 I was analyzing I2C protocol and I was thinking how to change methods used to communicate with SaveKey to communicate with RTC IC instead.
 The problem is when I implement something, I need to put it on an EPROM and run it on a real console.
 If it won't work, I need to repeat whole process, which is very time consuming.
 That's why I'm preparing myself well.
 I want to limit the number of trial-and-error iterations :)

+# 2024-06-01 - Day #93

+I tried to get the seconds from DS1307 and display it as a score, to no avail.
+So far I used 3 EPROMs :)